edgedb/edgedb/docs/stdlib/json.rst

 .. eql:operator:: jsonobjdest: json [ str ] -> json

-    Accesses an element of a :eql:type:`json` object given its key:
+    Accesses an element of a :eql:type:`json` object given its key.

     This results in a :eql:type:`json` type.
 The fields of any JSON object may also be accessed via ``[]``: